 1899 Penny Value By Variety

-The 1899 Indian Head Penny was struck in two main varieties: regular business strikes and proof coins.
-Each variety has its own value range based on condition and color designation.
+The 1899 Indian Head Penny was struck in three main collector-recognized varieties: regular business strikes (no mint mark), proof coins, and cameo (CAM) proof coins.
+Each variety has its own distinct value range based on condition and color designation.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.